akorach/modern-cpp-features/CPP14.md

 ```
 `std::integral_constant` is used for metaprogramming: https://en.cppreference.com/w/cpp/types/integral_constant

+### Null forward iterators - renamed to singular iterators
+A forward iterator that is initialized without reference to any container is called a null forward iterator (singular iterator).
+Singular iterators always compare equal.

+Use case: If you have a derived classes with containers, but the base doesn't have one, and you still want to allow polymorphic access to these containers.

+As of C++20 many types of iterators have become legacy iterators with the introduction of ranges: https://en.cppreference.com/w/cpp/named_req/ForwardIterator#Singular_iterators

 ## Acknowledgements
 * [cppreference](http://en.cppreference.com/w/cpp) - especially useful for finding examples and documentation of new library features.
 * [C++ Rvalue References Explained](http://thbecker.net/articles/rvalue_references/section_01.html) - a great introduction I used to understand rvalue references, perfect forwarding, and move semantics.